Mathnerd314/stroscot/docs/Reference/Values.rst

 p-adics and surreals
 --------------------

-Similarly to reals, p-adics and surreal numbers are represented using integers, rationals, constants, and operations on them.
+p-adics and surreal numbers are also represented using terms composed of integers, rationals, constants, and other terms, representing operations.

 Number formats
 --------------